FOLLOW US

 Dual nationality

-Since 1984 it has been illegal to hold dual nationality.
-The Constitutional Court recently ruled that some categories of dual nationality are legal, and it is now possible for Zimbabwean citizens by birth to hold dual nationality.
-However, the legislation remains inconsistent, and the Zimbabwean authorities may obstruct, detain or even seek to prosecute someone they consider an offender.
-The British Embassy is not able to provide the full range of consular services to people with dual British and Zimbabwean nationality.
+Zimbabwe’s position on dual nationality has been inconsistent.
+The Constitutional Court has ruled that some categories of dual nationality are legal, and that Zimbabwean citizens by birth may hold dual nationality.
+However, Zimbabwean law prohibits dual citizenship for those who acquire Zimbabwean citizenship by descent or registration.
+The authorities may obstruct, detain or even seek to prosecute someone they consider an offender.

 Wildlife, animal products and souvenirs

 It is illegal to buy, sell, kill or capture any protected wild animal or trade its parts without a licence.
-Buying or trafficking such goods risks prosecution and prison sentences of up to 9 years.
+Buying or trafficking such items risks prosecution and a prison sentence of up to 9 years.

 Camouflage clothing